flu-crew/parnas/README.md

 </object> -->
 </center>

-Below we discuss how PARNAS can help select most representative taxa.
+Below we discuss how PARNAS selects most representative taxa.

 ### Selecting best representatives ###
 We use a human H1N1pdm dataset with HA sequences collected in 2020, downloaded from [IRD](fludb.org), for this tutorial.